ELELAB/BCLxL-allo/README.md

 Please cite our publication if you use the material in this repository

-Software versions: gromacs , foldx-suite
+Software versions: gromacs version 4 and 5, foldx-suite4, pyinteraph1